 Start by cutting your newspaper or pattern trace paper and fold it so that it sits in the high chair in the same way you want the cushion to be placed.
 You may need to use tape to help keep the paper in place.
 Trace the outline for your cushions and be sure to add a 1/4 inch to 1/2 inch seam allowance on the edges of the pattern.
 Also, be sure to mark each location where you will connect ties to hold the seat cushion in place.
 Mark any other locations you may need for straps or folds.

-Step 2 - Cutting Fabric
+Step 2 - Cut Fabric

-Since you will need two of each pattern piece, double the fabric you'll be using before laying it out.
+Since you will need two of each pattern pieces, double the fabric you'll be using before laying it out.
 Cut enough pieces of 1 inch strips to be used for ties.
 Measure the outer edge of the pattern and create strips that are twice the length of the edge of the pattern.
 Make sure it is also wide enough so that it can be folded for the desired ruffle or seam.

 Step 3 - Create Loop Ties

 Fold the strips that you cut for ties in half and use a hot iron to press them.
-You may have to alternate folding the strips in and out and pressing them until the seam appears permanent.
+You may have to alternate folding the strips in and out and press them until the seam appears permanent.
 After ironing, cut the tie strips to the desired length and then sew them close with your machine.